Help with Main Library Display in August

 View the attached flyer for more details.
 Inkle Loom Weavingflyerpub

 Color Gamp Workshop update: The Color Gamp Workshop was hard work.
 We all learned alot about winding warps and measuring wefts, which takes a long time to do.
 We learned about the primary pigments, magenta, yellow and cyan, then the secondary and tertiary to give us 12 colors of thread.
-This was part one of weaving a color gamp.
-Work is continuing at the Weaving Study Group meetings held the 2nd and 4th Tuesdays with winding warps and wefts as well as planning how to weave it.
-Stay tuned to hear more about those woven color gamps as work continues.

 On Saturday March 18, the Guild will present a Color Gamp Workshop at the Huntsville Main Library Auditorium.
 Explore color possibilities by weaving a color gamp.
 Learn about color theory and experiment by weaving with different color combinations.
 Learn which color combinations provide iridescent effects.
 Weavers can use a rigid heddle or multi-shaft loom to weave their color gamp.
 No experience is necessary.
 Register by March 10th if you plan to attend.
 See attached flyer for more info. gampflyer